Shopify/polaris/src/components/TextField/README.md

 When you provide help text via the `helpText` prop or an inline error message via the `error` prop, the help or error content is conveyed to screen reader users with the `aria-describedby` attribute.
 This attribute causes the content to be read along with the label, either immediately or after a short delay.

-Use the `placeholder` prop only to provide formatting instructions that aren't essential.
-[HTML placeholders can be difficult for users to access.](https://www.nngroup.com/articles/form-design-placeholders/) Don’t rely on placeholders to convey important information since the content isn’t always conveyed to all users.
+Use the `placeholder` prop only to provide formatting instructions that aren’t essential, as [users may find difficult or impossible to access placeholders](https://www.nngroup.com/articles/form-design-placeholders/).

 <!-- usageblock -->